Parent Advisory Board

 Nina Nikolova is a member of the Parent Advisory Board of EFCNI since 2019.

-She implements innovative projects with families, hospitals and institutions, involving medical societies and NGO’s and is also an observer member at Vilnius Maternity Hospital.
+She implements innovative projects with families, hospitals and institutions, involving medical societies and NGO’s and is also a member of NIDCAP Family advisory board and observer in Maternity Hospitals in Lithuania.

-She has a wide teaching experience as a professor at Faculty of Health and Caring Professions of the Technological Educational Institute of Athens for 23 years.
-She is now working as a medical advisor in a Natural Products company, meanwhile she is teaching postgraduate courses in the Medical School of the University of Thessaly.
+She has a wide teaching experience as a professor at Faculty of Health and Caring Professions of the Technological Educational Institute of Athens, currently known as University of West Attica, for 23 years and she is now teaching postgraduate courses in the Medical School of the University of Thessaly and the Medical School of National and Kapodistrian University of Athens.

-Eleni is also member of Therapeutic Riding Association of Greece, a NGO where children with disabilities (mainly due to prematurity) are helped to cope by improving their physical and psychological condition.
+Eleni is also a member of Therapeutic Riding Association of Greece, a NGO where children with disabilities (mainly due to prematurity) are helped to cope by improving their physical and psychological condition.
+Moreover, she has worked for many years on a voluntary basis as coordinator and leader in European projects in several countries targeted to multinational groups of youngsters at risk of social exclusion.
 Dr Eleni Vavouraki is a member of the Parent Advisory Board of EFCNI.